Xon77/Live4Life/README.md

 ## Installation

 1. Install [SuperCollider 3.13](https://supercollider.github.io/downloads) or above.
-2. Put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder.
+2. Put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder (go in the menu File / Open user support directory.
+Create a folder named `Extensions`, if it is not already there, and put your plugins folder into it).
-3. Install [the Quarks](https://github.com/supercollider-quarks/quarks#installing-a-quark) mentioned below (go in the menu Language / Quarks, click on the button Check for updates and select the quarks) and recompile:
+3. Install [the Quarks](https://github.com/supercollider-quarks/quarks#installing-a-quark) mentioned below (go in the menu Language / Quarks, click on the button `Check for updates` and select the quarks) and recompile:

 	- [adclib](https://github.com/supercollider-quarks/adclib) (for adcVerb),
 	- [atk-sc3](https://github.com/ambisonictoolkit/atk-sc3) (for ambisonic spatialisation: currently only FOA is used, HOA-ATK will be updated in the future. **Install also [ATK dependencies](https://github.com/ambisonictoolkit/atk-sc3/blob/master/README.md#kernels-matrices--soundfiles), i.e. Kernels and Matrices.** This Quark will also install automatically other Quarks, like e.g. [wslib](https://github.com/supercollider-quarks/wslib) for GUI, [Mathlib](https://github.com/supercollider-quarks/MathLib) or [XML](https://github.com/supercollider-quarks/XML).),